-TIME 11:00 a.m., local time, on Tuesday, April 19, 2011.
-PLACE One M&T Plaza 10 th Floor Buffalo, NY 14203 ITEMS OF BUSINESS (1) To elect 16 directors for a term of one year and until their successors have been elected and qualified.
+Buffalo, NY 14203

+ITEMS OF BUSINESS (1) To elect 14 directors for a term of one year and until their successors have been elected and qualified.

 (2) To approve the compensation of M&T Bank Corporation's Named Executive Officers.

-(3) To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of M&T Bank Corporation for the year ending December 31, 2011.
+(3) To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of

+M&T Bank Corporation for the year ending December 31, 2012.

 (4) To transact such other business as may properly come before the meeting and any adjournments thereof.

-RECORD DATE Holders of the Common Stock of record at 5:00 p.m., Eastern Standard Time, on February 28, 2011 are entitled to vote at the meeting.
+RECORD DATEHolders of the Common Stock of record at 5:00 p.m., Eastern Standard Time, on February 29, 2012 are entitled to vote at the meeting.

 VOTING It is important that your shares be represented and voted at the meeting.
 You can vote your shares by proxy by using one of the following methods: mark, sign, date and promptly return the enclosed proxy card in the postage-paid envelope furnished for that purpose, or vote by telephone or the Internet using the instructions on the enclosed proxy card.
-Any proxy may be revoked in the manner described in the accompanying Proxy Statement at any time prior to its exercise at the Annual Meeting of Shareholders.
-Any shareholder present at the meeting may withdraw his or her proxy and vote personally on any matter properly brought before the meeting.
-March 7, 2011 main King
+Any proxy may be revoked in the manner described in the accompanying Proxy Statement at any time prior to its exercise at the personally on any matter properly brought before the meeting.